mulwareX/GadgetHound/README.md

 ## Generating a Gadget File

-The tool accepts the standard output format used by ROPgadget, ropper, and pwntools.
+The tool accepts the standard output format used by ROPgadget, ropper, rp ++ and pwntools.

 **ROPgadget**
 ```bash